isundaylee/short_url/README.md

 A demo of this app can be found at http://jiahao.link

-To create short URLs, simply go to `http://yoursite.com` (currently only supports creating URLs with automatically generated names).
+To create short URLs, simply go to `http://yoursite.com`.
+You can both create short URLs with custom names or ones with automatically generated names.

 To access a short URL, simply visit `http://yoursite.com/name` (which is also returned to you in JSON after you created the short URL), and you will be redirected to the actual URL.